oroinc/OroCRMTaskBundle/Resources/doc/api/task.md

 #### get_subresource

-Retrieve the record of the organization that a specific task belongs to.
+Retrieve a record of the organization that a specific task belongs to.

 #### get_relationship